juntao/arenztopia/content/news/Issue 22.md

 ## Obituary
 By Owen Miyazoi

 The Arenztopian TikTok influencer Sarah Armak died suddenly at the age of 24 on Tuesday.
-When news of her death reached social media, there was an outpouring of greif from her fans.
+When news of her death reached social media, there was an outpouring of grief from her fans.
 Police are investigating how she died; currently, they believe that it was because of an overdose of a perscription drug.
 To show sympathy, call 680-333-9822 or leave a comment at her TikTok page at [az.tiktok.com/users/sarmak](https://sites.google.com/stu.austinisd.org/placeholder-site/home).